Are you considering launching an e-commerce store? Now might be the right time.

 Step 7: Prep To Make Your Shopify Store Live

 Before your site goes live, you need to add a few more details about your company and how you will deliver the items.

 Go to Settings to fill out this information.
 I’d recommend using the Google Analytics feature to keep track of your store visitors, too.

 Do a Test Transaction

-This is the ultimate test to see whether your store is on track and get an idea of what your customers will experience when they place an order from your Shopify store.
+This is the ultimate test to see whether your store is on track and get an idea of what your customers experience when they order from your Shopify store.

 You can use Shopify’s Bogus Gateway for this.